MicrosoftDocs/WSL/WSL/wsl-config.md

 ### Boot settings

-The Boot setting is only available on Windows 11.
+The Boot setting is only available on Windows 11 and Server 2022.

 Section label: `[boot]`